Pictures

 in. mm. in. mm. in. mm.

 Made at Oesterreichsche Waffenfabrik-Gesellschaft, Steyr, Austria.
-According to Steyr records, 150,000 M1903 rifles were produced from 1906-1914.
+According to Steyr records, 150,000 Y:1903 rifles were produced from 1906–1914.
+(Greek nomenclature used the letter upsilon, 'Y', as an abbreviation for 'model'.)

-Typical Austrian pattern bayonet, where cutting edge faces upward when fixed.
+Typical Austrian pattern bayonet, where the cutting edge faces upward when fixed.
 This example has the figural of St. George slaying a dragon on the pommel.
 St. George is one of the most venerated saints of the Greek Orthodox and Eastern Orthodox Churches, and is the patron saint of Greece.

 9.625